 The assets and liabilities transferred to the Company relate to interests under common control by NRG and were recorded at historical cost in accordance with ASC 805-50, Business Combinations - Related Issues.
-The difference between the cash paid and historical value of the CVSR Drop Down of \$112 million, as well as \$6 million of AOCL, was recorded as a distribution to NRG with the offset to contributed capital.
-Because the transaction constituted a transfer of net assets under common control.
+The difference between the cash paid and historical value of the CVSR Drop Down of \$112 million, as well as \$6 million of AOCL, was recorded as a distribution to NRG with the offset to noncontrolling interest.
+Because the transaction constituted a transfer of net assets under common control, the guidance requires retrospective combination of the entities for all periods presented as if the combination has been in effect since the inception of common control.
 In connection with the retrospective adjustment of prior periods, the Company now consolidates CVSR and 100% of its debt, consisting of \$771 million of project level debt and \$200 million of notes issued under the CVSR Holdco Financing Agreement as of September 1, 2016.
-In connection with the retrospective adjustment of prior periods, the equity method investment from all prior periods and adjusted its financial statements to reflect its results of operations, financial position and cash flows as if it had consolidated CVSR from the beginning of the financial statement period.
+In connection with the retrospective adjustment of prior periods, the Company has removed the equity method investment from all prior periods and adjusted its financial statements to reflect its results of operations, financial position and cash flows as if it had consolidated CVSR from the beginning of the financial statement period.